 If You’re Hurt in a Bicycle Accident, You Likely Have a Legal Remedy, Which Might be Better Than You Think

 Bicyclists injured in car accidents often face a skeptical insurance company that fights you hard against paying a settlement.
+To get a settlement when you're hit on a bicycle by a car in South Carolina, you've got to prove it was the driver's fault- or more theirs than yours.
 You may even get found at fault or partly at fault for the crash.
 But an officer’s mistaken accident report can be overturned with an experienced bicycle accident lawyer, and skeptical insurance companies can reverse their denials and settle when shown the right facts.

 For an example of how we helped a concerned mother whose child got her leg broken in a bicycle accident where the police faulted the child, read this case study.